-Accordingly, if we want to reach the highest summit of humility, if we desire to attain speedily that exaltation in heaven to which we climb by the humility of this present life, then by our ascending actions we must set up that ladder on which Jacob in a dream saw “angels descending and ascending” (Gen. 28:12).
+Accordingly, brothers [and sisters], if we want to reach the highest summit of humility, if we desire to attain speedily that exaltation in heaven to which we climb by the humility of this present life, then by our ascending actions we must set up that ladder on which Jacob in a dream saw “angels descending and ascending” (Gen. 28:12).
 Without doubt, this descent and ascent can signify only that we descend by exaltation and ascend by humility.
-Now the ladder erected is our life on earth, and if we humble our hearts God will raise it to heaven.
+Now the ladder erected is our life on earth, and if we humble our hearts the Lord will raise it to heaven.
 We may call our body and soul the sides of this ladder, into which our divine vocation has fitted the various steps of humility and discipline as we ascend.

 Here Benedict speaks of exaltation as self-promotion.
 This kind of self-promotion has pride at its root.
 Pride is the reaction that springs from the ego’s sense of identity and entitlement.
 Perhaps that promotion at work should have been yours and not your colleagues; perhaps that car space is yours, even if someone got it first; perhaps the attention given to someone else should be mine instead.
-Pride reflexively ‘amps up’, ready to defend, protect, and promote the self that somehow needs that promotion, that car space, the attention.
+Pride reflexively ‘amp up’, ready to defend, protect, and promote the self that somehow needs that promotion, that car space, the attention.
 Pride is the ego alternate to humility.

 Is there a difference between self-promotion and self-expression?
 One seeks attention, the other does not.
 In Luke’s Gospel (14:7-11) Jesus tells a parable about choosing places at a wedding table.
 The self-promotor takes a place of honour.
 The one who is simply themselves is free within themselves to take the lowest place.
 There is a difference between exaltation as self-promotion and exaltation as gift.
 The gift is for the humble.